-If you live in a no-fault state, you may wonder who is to blame for your car accident.
+If you live in a no-fault state, such as Florida, you may wonder who is to blame for your car accident.
 Without fault, who can you collect compensation from?
 Where can you turn for help and who will pay for the damages done to you and your property?

-When you get into a car accident, you may have many questions running through your mind.
-For starters, you naturally want to know how you can get help and who will pay for the crash expenses.
-But when you live in a no-fault state, you also need to find answers to questions about the very meaning of n0-fault and how that will affect your claim.
+When you live in a no-fault state, you also need to find answers to questions about the very meaning of no-fault and how that will affect your claim:

 - What does “no-fault” auto insurance mean?